 Past Commander-in-Chief Heald: Thank you, Brother Lambert.
-You and I have worked closely together this year and I want the Brothers to know that never, in any business experience, has it been my pleasure to be associated with one who was more business-like, more cooperative, more understanding or more helpful than you have been to me.
+You and I have worked closely together this year and I want the Broth-lambert has now that never, in any business experience, has it been my pleasure to be associated with one who was more business-like, more cooperative, more understanding or more helpful than you have been to me.

-I am happy to accept this personal gift from you and, furthermore, I am extremely happy to think that you are continuing to carry out a custom instituted by Horace H. Hammer, a great man in our organization.
-To me this gift has a dual significance-that of your gift to me which I consider as a memorial to Horace H. Hammer.
+I am happy to accept this personal gift from you and furthe.
+I am extremely happy to think that you are continuing to carry custom instituted by Horace H. Hammer, a great man in our org custom.
+To me this gift has a dual significance-that of tion.
+To me this gift has a memorial to Horace H. Hammer, which I consider as a memorial to Horace H. Hammer.